 Are you a student of DSPS with alternate media accommodations?
 Alternate media requests should be made as soon as you buy your books for the semester and require that a student provide proof of their purchase to staff.
 Ideally, alternate media requests should reach DSPS before the start of the semester to ensure that all students receive their material in a timely fashion.
 The faster you submit a request, the sooner you will receive your material.

+- Audio books services like Learning Ally or Audible.
 Learning Ally is a program and service that provides digital textbooks and novels read aloud by a human voice, as some students prefer the natural sound of a human reader.
 Learning Ally has a limited library, so please be aware that your request may not be possible to fulfill through Learning Ally.

-Monday to Friday:
+Tuesday to Friday:

 7:30 am to 5:30 pm